Vanishing (2024)

 Will You Ever Be Happy Again?
 (2008)

-An autobiographical performance with two performers, two carton boxes and one camera
+Autobiographical performance with two performers, two carton boxes and one camera

 “Are we ever going to be happy again?,” the German population asked themselves at the end of the Second World War.
 A significant part of the Serbian population is facing the same question in the wake of the new millennium.
 The Germans called that moment “hour zero”, to symbolize their desire for a fresh start.
 But this appeared to be an illusion, because one can’t escape one’s own history; one can only hope to survive it.